Metered billing software tracks customer usage, applies pricing rules, and converts that usage into charges inside a billing system.

 Schematic combines metered billing with in-product enforcement.
 It is built on Stripe for billing and payments, then extends that foundation into plans, limits, credits, and runtime access control.

 Schematic acts as the system of record for your product catalog.
 Plans, SaaS entitlements, seat-based access, usage limits, trials, add-ons, and overrides live in one place.
-Stripe subscriptions sync bi-directionally, so billing state and product access stay aligned.
+Stripe billing data syncs bi-directionally, so product access lines up with subscriptions.

-It supports hybrid pricing models, including seat-based, pay-as-you-go, overages, and credit burndown.
+Schematic also supports hybrid pricing models, including seat-based, pay-as-you-go, overages, credit burndown, and consumption-based models.

 Engineering implements monetization once.
 Product and revenue operations teams can then manage packaging and pricing without rewriting billing code.